 Compound interest is one of the most powerful forces in financial planning.
 By enabling you to maximise your returns, it can help you reach your goals more quickly.
-So, what is compound interest and why does it have such a huge effect on investment portfolios?
+So, what is compound interest, and why does it have such a massive effect on investment portfolios?

 What is interest?

 Interest, generally, is a cost paid by either a borrower or a deposit-taking financial institution to a lender/depositor.
 It is calculated as a percentage of the initial value being lent/deposited (known as the principal amount).

 In the case of simple interest, it is simply calculated as a percentage of the principal amount, ignoring any increase or decrease in the value of this amount over time.

 For example, If you’re earning 2% interest annually on a principal amount of £1,000, you’ll get £20 every year (2% of £1,000) for as long as you commit to it.

 Compound interest is often referred to as “interest on interest”.
 This essentially means that compound interest is calculated on the principal amount as well as the interest accumulated previously.